khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

 15. Choose (16) to start EVM processes.

 16. ![](./MediaFolder/media/image96.JPG)

-    in and perform administration tasks.
+    Once Red Hat CloudForms is installed, you can log in and perform administration tasks.

 17. Log in to Red Hat CloudForms for the first time after installing: